nuprl/website/blog/_src/posts/2017-08-24-closure-conversion-coyoneda.md

 variables would be translated to different types.
 Also high-level program equivalences like \\(\beta\\)-reducing the term to just `λ y.
 3 + y` would not even preserve typing.
-Not only that, but some bad code could now supply a *different* value for `x` than allowed which could break invariants the programmer had about the function.
+Not only that, but some bad code could now supply a *different*, well-typed value for `x` than allowed which could break invariants the programmer had about the function.

 We could fix the type preservation issue by just using a dynamic type for our environment, but this would still leak details in the values.
-Fortunately, there is a nice solution to the other problems using more advanced types: existential types.
+Fortunately, there is a nice solution to the other problems using existential types.
-The idea is that the type of the environment of free variables is *irrelevant* to anyone that calls the function, only the function itself should know what the environment looks like: the type of the environment should be *abstract* to the caller and *concrete* to the callee.
+The idea is that the type of the environment of free variables is *irrelevant* to anyone that calls the function, only the function itself should know what the environment looks like; the type of the environment should be *abstract* to the caller and *concrete* to the callee.
 Existential types capture this.